 - Gus Van Sant's 1998 remake of Psycho is regularly criticized for being too much like the original and, consequently, entirely pointless.

-- The Hindi remake of Some Like It Hot is nearly identical to the original, though possibly with more gratuitous musical numbers.
+- The Bollywood remake of Some Like It Hot is nearly identical to the original, though possibly with more gratuitous musical numbers.

 - Metro-Goldwyn-Mayer remade the 1937 film The Prisoner of Zenda in 1952 with Stewart Granger, Deborah Kerr, and James Mason in the Colman, Carroll, and Fairbanks roles.
 The film was more or less a Technicolor carbon copy of the 1937 film, reusing the same script, score, and even camera angles — the director, Richard Thorpe, actually sat watching the earlier film in an 8mm viewer, and copying from that.